hellheaven/log4js-sls-appender/README.md

 # log4js-sls-appender
-a aliyun sls appender for log4js.
+This is a aliyun simple log service appender for log4js.

 #Installation